Sam-stallard12345/P1-Mental-Health/README.md

 <h2> Known Bugs </h2>
-- **Responsive Design Issues**: Initially, the layout was not responsive on smaller screens.
-This was fixed by adjusting the media queries and ensuring all elements scaled properly.
+<li> Responsive Design Issues: Initially, the layout was not responsive on smaller screens.
+This was fixed by adjusting the media queries and ensuring all elements scaled properly.</li>
-- **Form Validation Errors**: The sign-up form was not validating user inputs correctly.
-This was resolved by adding proper HTML5 validation attributes and JavaScript checks.
+<li> Form Validation Errors: The sign-up form was not validating user inputs correctly.
+This was resolved by adding proper HTML5 validation attributes and JavaScript checks.</li>
-- **Broken Links**: Some internal links were broken due to incorrect file paths.
-This was corrected by updating the paths to match the project structure.
+<li> Broken Links: Some internal links were broken due to incorrect file paths.
+This was corrected by updating the paths to match the project structure.</li>
-- **CSS Styling Conflicts**: There were conflicts between custom CSS and Bootstrap classes.
-This was fixed by using more specific selectors and avoiding overrides of Bootstrap styles.
+<li> CSS Styling Conflicts: There were conflicts between custom CSS and Bootstrap classes.
+This was fixed by using more specific selectors and avoiding overrides of Bootstrap styles.</li>
-- **Image Loading Issues**: Some images were not loading due to incorrect file paths or missing files.
-This was resolved by verifying the paths and ensuring all images were in the correct directory.
+<li> Image Loading Issues: Some images were not loading due to incorrect file paths or missing files.
+This was resolved by verifying the paths and ensuring all images were in the correct directory.</li>
-- **Accessibility Problems**: The initial design did not meet WCAG standards.
-This was addressed by improving color contrast, adding alt text to images, and ensuring keyboard navigability.
+<li> Accessibility Problems: The initial design did not meet WCAG standards.
+This was addressed by improving color contrast, adding alt text to images, and ensuring keyboard navigability.</li>

 <h2> Future Feautures </h2>
 <li> Make FAQ section interactive</li>